aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ### Install Helm charts for model training

-#### Install mpijob chart

-To deploy Kubeflow **MPIJob** *CustomResouceDefintion* using *mpijob chart*, execute:

-    cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/charts
-    helm install --debug mpijob ./mpijob/

 #### Install Mask-RCNN charts

 You have two Helm charts available for training Mask-RCNN models.
-Both these Helm charts use the same Kubernetes namespace, namely ```kubeflow```.
-Do not install both Helm charts at the same time.
+Both these Helm charts use the same Kubernetes namespace, which, by default, is set to ```kubeflow```.

 To train [TensorPack Mask-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) model, customize  [values.yaml](charts/maskrcnn/values.yaml), as described below: